gchq/Palisade-services/attribute-masking-service/README.md

 This request is persisted in a store as an`AuthorisedRequestEntity`.
 The `LeafResource` attached to the request is then masked, removing any excessive or sensitive metadata which a client may be prohibited from accessing.
 The resulting masked `LeafResource` is then used to create an [AttributeMaskingResponse](src/main/java/uk/gov/gchq/palisade/service/attributemask/model/AuditableAttributeMaskingResponse.java) ready to be forwarded.
+This will be forwarded onto the Kafka topic "masked-resource".
+Start and end markers are forwarded to the same Kafka topic.
-This will be forwarded along with markers which have the token in the header, but an empty message body.
+Like the masked resource messages, the start and end markers will have the token (`x-request-token`) in the header, but will have an empty message body.
-Errors that occur during the process are w
+Errors that occur during the process are bundled into an error message, `AuditErrorMessage` and sent to the Kafka topic "error" where they are retrieved by the Audit Service.

 ## REST Interface

-The application exposes two REST endpoints for the purpose of testing:
+The application provides two service endpoints in the Controller [AttributeMaskingRestController](src/main/java/uk/gov/gchq/palisade/service/attributemask/web/AttributeMaskingRestController.java).
+These are to be used for testing and debugging only.
+They mimic the Kafka API to the service by processing POST requests into a messages that is put on the upstream topic for the service.
+These messages will then later be read by the service.

 * `POST /api/mask`
   - takes an `x-request-token` `String` header, any number of extra headers, and an `AttributeMaskingRequest` body
   - returns a `202 ACCEPTED` after writing the headers and body to kafka